chhelomari/AI-resume-analyzer/README.md

 Open the link in your browser and upload a resume to test it.

-Future ideas
+Future ideas:
-Compare resume to a job description
+Compare resume to a job description/
-Support multiple languages
+Support multiple languages/
 Add more advanced AI suggestions